keymanapp/keyman/common/test/predictive-text/README.md

 **NOTE**: Requires Node >= 10.0

-Install dependencies with `npm`:
+Install locally with `npm`:

     npm install

+You can install globally like so:

+    npm install -g .

 Usage
 -----

 Start it like so:

-    $ node . -f path/to/model.js
+    $ node . -f path/to/model.js  # local
+    $ lmlayer-cli . -f path/to/model.js  # global

 You will be presented with a prompt.
 Type any phrase in the model's language.